fmoessbauer/block-puzzle-solver/README.md

 ### Generate Permutations

 At first all permutations of all (unique) bricks have to be calculated.
 In our case we have just one brick.
-For easier calculations the stored as a $3 x m$ matrix where each block of the brick is represented as coordinate vector.
+For easier calculations the brick is stored as a $3 x m$ matrix where each block of the brick is represented as coordinate vector.
 Often this format is also called point-cloud.
 The matrix for the brick shown above is then given as (column vectors can be swapped):